On $S$-injective modules: Definition and basic properties of -injective modules

 Let us begin with:

-\begin{defn} An $R$-module $E$ is said to be $S$-injective if, whenever $i: A\to B$ is a monomorphism and $h: A_S\to E$ is any morphism of $R$-modules, there exists a morphism of $R$-modules $g$ making the following diagram commutes:
+\begin{defn} An $R$-module $E$ is said to be $S$-injective if, whenever $i: A\to B$ is a monomorphism and $h: A_S\to E$ is any morphism of $R$-modules, there exists a morphism of $R$-modules $g$ making the following diagram commute:

 \end{defn}